Nivalyx/osu-wiki/wiki/Tournaments/POT/2022/en.md

 ## Participants

-Listed below are the players who were participating in the tournament along with their respective seed number and average percentage combined from each individual Qualifier beatmaps.
+Listed below are the players who were participating in the tournament along with their respective seed number and average percentage totaled from all ten Qualifier beatmaps.

 | Seed No. | Player | Avg.
 Percentage |
 | :-- | :-- | :-- |